-Chinzombo - so named after the chinzombo fruit - is the brand-new and ground-breaking member of the Norman Carr Safaris portfolio - originally a simple, rustic camp on the banks of the Luangwa, this new lodge promises to be innovative and luxurious, perfect for those wishing for luxury in the bush.
+Chinzombo opened at the beginning of June 2013 and is so named after the chinzombo fruit - is the brand-new and ground-breaking member of the Norman Carr Safaris portfolio - originally a simple, rustic camp on the banks of the Luangwa, this new lodge promises is innovative and luxurious, perfect for those wishing for luxury in the bush.
 Just six villas are planned, each vast and airy, and cleverly designed to blend in with the surroundings while pushing the boundaries of accommodation in Zambia.
 Each villa will have a separate living area, a private plunge pool and a cooled sleeping area, along with an enormous bathroom and a sweeping deck.

 Norman Carr, the founder of Norman Carr Safaris, originally used the Chinzombo site as a base during the Emerald Season, and the area is full of history and memories.
 The site is peaceful and secluded, on a large and pristine area of land almost entirely cut off by the meandering Luangwa River, meaning that Chinzombo, despite being open all year round, is practically an island.